-With the increased use of exposed services and ceilings in modern interiors, there are design challenges with including room dividing curtains which need careful consideration.
+However, with the increased use of exposed services and ceilings in modern interiors, there are design challenges that come with including room dividing curtains, which need careful consideration.

 Whilst specifying some dividing curtains can be a simple design process, we would always recommend consideration of these key points:

-- Track fixing: direct fix, recess, wall fixing, suspended fix
+Track fixing: direct fix, recess, wall fixing or suspended fix

-- Stacking zone: fabric will need to sit within a zone when not in use
+Stacking zone: the fabric will need to sit within a zone when not in use